Page last updated: 23 March 2026, 10am

 |---|---|

-| What should I expect from Cyclone Narelle? | Watch this video for an animation of what to expect in a cyclone Cyclones typically bring destructive winds, heavy rainfall, flash and riverine flooding, and storm surge along coastal areas.
-Communities may experience power outages, road closures, damage to their home and property and experience isolation due to roads cut off. |
+| What should I expect from Cyclone Narelle? | Watch this video for an animation of what to expect in a cyclone Cat 4-5 Cyclones typically bring destructive winds, heavy rainfall, flash and riverine flooding, and storm surge along coastal areas.
+Communities are more likely to experience longer power outages, road closures, damage to their home and property and experience isolation due to roads cut off. |

 | What are the cyclone categories and what do they mean for us? | The Bureau of Meteorology classifies cyclones from Category 1–5: Category 1 – Damaging winds